AhmedElsherbini/download_hmp_data/README.md

 2- From your TSV file copy and paste the link (https://.............bz2) in your browser, if you can see be downloaded, then this is a good sign.

+As an output, your manifest will be divided into one successful manifest and one failed manifest file (to list the samples that were not downloaded).

 ## Contributing
 Everything is clear, right?
 But anyhow, contact me here or directly via email: drahmedsherbini@yahoo.com